ubernostrum/django-registration/docs/validators.rst

 .. data:: DEFAULT_RESERVED_NAMES

-   A list made of the concatentation of all of the above lists, used as the default set of reserved names for :class:`~registration.validators.ReservedNameValidator`.
+   A list made of the concatenation of all of the above lists, used as the default set of reserved names for :class:`~registration.validators.ReservedNameValidator`.

 .. function:: validate_confusables(value)